alexandre-savaris/fhir-resource-diagram-viewer-vscode/README.md

 ## Notes
 The extension expects the JSON representation of a resource instance's content, not its XML or Turtle versions.

-## Known Issues
-The state (i.e. the values filled in the extension fields) are saved internally by the extension whenever the button "Generate" is clicked.
-If you change the editor tab without clicking the button, the values informed since the last click on the same button will be lost.

 ## Release Notes

 ### 1.0.0